Finnish consonant gradation: Quantitative gradation

 The first type of gradation affects geminate (long) plosives /pː, tː, kː/ (orthographically ⟨pp, tt, kk⟩), these are lenited to non-geminate versions /p, t, k/ in the weak grade.
 This type of gradation is called quantitative gradation due to the fact that the duration of a given plosive alternates between grades.

 For quantitative gradation, whether the strong or the weak grade appears is determined phonologically, for the most part.
 Generally speaking, if there are two syllables in a row, both of which would be closed if gradation did not apply, the consonant that constitutes the onset of the second syllable will be in the weak grade.
 (There are some apparent exceptions to this rule, discussed below.)

 As an example, consider the alternation pappi : papit ('bishop' : 'bishops').
 The nominative singular pappi is syllabified into two syllables ([pɑp.pi]), but only the first is closed, thus gradation does not apply.
 By contrast, the stem pappi- and nominative plural suffix -t would form a word with two adjacent closed syllables (the ungrammatical *pappit *[pɑp.pit], with the geminate pp providing the onset of the second syllable), so the strong grade geminate pp appears instead in the weak grade: papit.
 This alternation has been hypothesized to be a result of a pressure for syllable dissimilation.

 Quantitative gradation is still productive, as can be seen from the gradation behavior of loanwords, and may even include new quantitative gradation patterns that are not native to Finnish:

 Qualitative gradation

 The second type of gradation, termed qualitative gradation, involves an alternation between single plosives /p, t, k/ in the strong grade and various voiced segments (or no segment at all: ∅) in the weak grade.
 In general, this type of gradation is not predictable phonologically, and is no longer productive.
+Originally, each voiceless stop altered to its voiced fricative equivalent (p to /β ~ v/, t to /ð/, and k to /ɣ/) but in contemporary Finnish, /ð/ is usually now pronounced as /d/, and /ɣ/ disappeared or changed.